 VTA has incurred expenditures for general tasks that have been identified as part of the Measure A Program, but not allocated to a specific project.
-These include the preparation of progress and cost reports, financial forecasting, ballot-required activities of the Citizens Watchdog Committee including independent compliance audits, public hearings, and publication in local newspapers of audits results, public hearing notices and annual reports.
-VTA developed an allocation methodology for these expenditures during fiscal year 2010 that uses the actual amount of direct project expenditures as the basis for allocating the program-wide expenditures.
+These include the preparation of progress and cost reports, financial forecasting, ballot-required activities of the CWC including independent compliance audits, public hearings, and publication in local newspapers of audit results, public hearings notices and annual reports.
+VTA developed an allocation methodology for these expenditures during fiscalyear 2010 that uses the actual amount of direct project expenditures as the base for allocating the program-wide expenditures.

-In fiscal year 2010, the allocation of the current quarter's program-wide expenditures occurred in the following quarter.
+In Fiscal Year 2010, the allocation of the current quarter's program-wide expenditures occurred in the following quarter.
 The methodology was changed in fiscal year 2011 such that current quarter's program-wide expenditures are allocated in the same quarter.

-SANTA CLARA VALLEY TRANSPORTATION AUTHORITY 2000 Measure A Transit Improvement Program [A Fund of the Santa Clara Valley Transportation Authority] Notes to Budgetary Comparison Schedule For the Fiscal Year Ended June 30, 2023
+SANTA CLARA VALLEY TRANSPORTATION AUTHORITY 2000 Measure A Transit Improvement Program [A Fund of the Santa Clara Valley Transportation Authority] Notes to Budgetary Comparison Schedule For the Fiscal Year Ended June 30, 2024

-The following table shows the allocation of program-wide expenditures in fiscal year 2023 (in thousands):
+The following table shows the allocation of program-wide expenditures in fiscal year 2024 (in thousands):

-Program Project Description An nount
+Program Project Description Ar nount

 LIGHT RAIL PROGRAM DTEV Capitol Exp.
-Ph.II-LRT to Eastridge 63
+Ph.II-LRT to Eastridge \$ 77

-Northern Light Rail Express 3
+Northern Light Rail Express 22

-Eastridge Transit Center - CELR 3
+Eastridge Transit Center - CELR 8

-New Rail Corridors 2
+New Rail Corridors 4

-COMMUTER RAIL PROGRAM Caltrain Electrification Invest.
-Program 1
+BUS PROGRAM Stevens Creek BRT Project 1

-BUS PROGRAM TOTAL ALLOCATION OF PROG King Road BART BRT RAM-WIDE EXPENDITURES \$ 1 73
+TOTAL ALLOCATION OF PROGRAM-WIDE EXPENDITURES \$ 112